tamylaa/clodo-framework/docs/FRAMEWORK-ARCHITECTURE-ANALYSIS.md

 ## Conclusion

-The LEGO Framework represents a sophisticated implementation of component-based software architecture.
+The CLODO Framework represents a sophisticated implementation of component-based software architecture.
 Through careful analysis and iterative refinement, we've established clear boundaries between public APIs, development tools, and internal utilities.
 The framework's intelligent execution model, based on graph theory and dependency resolution, enables complex enterprise applications to be built from composable, reusable components.

 The dual interface approach (library + CLI) serves different user needs while maintaining architectural integrity.
 The intelligent features built into the framework - from auto-discovery to adaptive caching - demonstrate advanced software engineering principles applied to real-world enterprise challenges.